alibinfaizan/hello-world/README.md

 # hello-world

-I'm a new learner and I'll be uploading my basic projects here in this repo.
+I'll be uploading basic Python projects here for Class 12.